Pittsburgh Medical Malpractice Lawyers

 How Long Do I Have to Sue a Doctor for Malpractice?

 In every personal injury case – including medical malpractice claims – you must be sure to file your claim within the legally-allowed timeframe, or the “statute of limitations.”
-This differs in every state, and each state also has different rules about which lawsuits may be brought before a court or into trial.
+This differs in every state, and each state also has different rules about which lawsuits may be brought before a court or to trial.
 In Pennsylvania, you have 2 years from the date of malpractice to file a lawsuit against either a doctor, a hospital, or both.